ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 assert (ksLookup (ks, "/mountpoint/other") == NULL);
 ```

-If was found unexpected that this assert will fail.
+It was found unexpected that this assert will fail.

-### Less Keys
+### Fewer Keys

 When doing a second `kdbGet` with a new keyset no keys might be returned, because kdb internally is up-to-date.
 Pseudo code example, assuming there is a key `/somewhere/key`: